mikes222/mapsforge_flutter/doc/menu_overlay.md

 - Attributes are parsed as optional `bool?` values in `_parseStyleMenuLayer()`.

+## Default style

+When style menus are configured they will be applied in the following order:

+- If the property ``defaultValue`` is set the style denoted by this property is applied
+- otherwise if any layer is configured with ``enabled = true`` the categories denoted by these layers are applied
+- otherwise no category is applied meaning all rules are used and no filtering by category takes place

 ## Using the overlay in your app

 ### 1) Obtain a `StyleMenu`
 Load and parse a render theme that contains `<stylemenu>`.
 After parsing you should have access to a `StyleMenu` instance.